actris/data-management-plan/DMP/initial-DMP.md

 **Re-use of existing data**

-The ACTRIS data user interface will include access to atmospheric simulation chamber legacy data resulting from ACTRIS pre-projects (for ASC EUROCHAMP, EUROCHAM-2.
+The ACTRIS data user interface will include access to atmospheric simulation chamber legacy data resulting from ACTRIS pre-projects (for ASChere EUROCHAMP-1, -2, and EUROCHAMP-2020).
 These will also be included as a part of the ACTRIS ASC data centre unit.
 Legacy data resulting from ACTRIS pre-projects will be available in the same format as current products.

 **The origin of the data**